Estetrol (E4) for Prostate Cancer

 The proof-of-concept PCombi study is a phase II, double-blind, randomised, placebo-controlled, multi-centre study in males recently diagnosed with locally advanced or metastatic prostate cancer, who started ADT treatment with an LHRH agonist.
 The two primary objectives were to assess the additional suppressive effects of HDE4 on total testosterone and free testosterone (anti-tumor effects) and its effects on hot flushes.
 In addition, the CV safety of HDE4 and its effect on quality of life (incl endocrine deficiency symptoms), prostate-specific antigen (PSA), endocrine parameters (including FSH, LH, dehydroepiandrosterone [DHEA]), bone turnover, lipids and safety/tolerability were investigated.

-The study has been completed recently and results will be published soon.
+The study has been completed and results were published in European Urology Open Science (EUROS).

 A scientific advisory board has been installed with the following members: